 - Slowly pour the mixture into the baking pan.

-- Remove the cake from the oven and allow to cool for 30 minutes.
+- Remove the cake from the oven and allow to cool.

 - Transfer the cake to a serving dish, dust with icing sugar and add prunes on the top as a decoration.